Gas Fireplace Won’t Stay Lit

 The thermocouple is a metal rod that sticks out right in front of the pilot itself.
 It senses if flame is present or not.
 If the pilot light is lit, it heats up the thermocouple.
 This opens the gas valve and allows gas to enter the burner ports…and voila, fire!

 You’re still reading so I guess there was no “voila” for you.
 Don’t worry, we’re just getting warmed up (no pun intended).

 Try Cleaning Off Your Thermocouple if Your Pilot Light Won’t Stay Lit

 It’s not unusual for the thermocouple to collect carbon deposit buildup after a season of use.
 After all, your thermocouple is sitting in a direct flame the majority of the time.
 Carbon buildup is a grayish – blackish powdery coating that makes the thermocouple metal look dull.

 If after inspection you determine there is a carbon buildup on it, try cleaning it off.
 The best way to do this is with a strip of fine grit sandpaper.
 Lightly rub it back and forth until it appears to shine again.
 Often, you’ll find that’s enough to fix a fireplace that won’t stay lit.

 What’s the Difference Between a Thermocouple and Thermopile?

 If you’re fireplace ignition doesn’t look like the picture above but more like the one to the right, you have a thermopile.
 Overall, a thermocouple and thermopile are the same thing.
 Both use the energy derived from heat to convert it to electricity.
-A thermopile is really just a series of thermopiles bundled together.
+A thermopile is simply a series of thermocouples bundled together.
 As a result, a thermopile generates more electrical current than a thermocouple.